Notification Panel

 This panel is a notification center that displays system-generated messages to users.
 To access it, simply click on the Notifications button in the Header.

-It consolidates all incoming notifications in a structured, chronological manner, providing users with a streamlined way to stay informed without interrupting their current activity.
+It consolidates all incoming notifications in a structured and chronological manner, providing users with a streamlined way to stay informed without interrupting their current activity.

 1: Panel Title